CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms users would say: 'design REST APIs', 'optimize database queries', 'implement authentication', 'build microservices', 'review backend code', 'set up GraphQL', 'handle database migrations', 'load test APIs'.
-These are realistic phrases users would naturally use.
+These are phrases users would naturally use.

 3 / 3